Part-time Courses - Music

 |ARTS1421||Music Made Easy

 Description: If you enjoy music and would like to know more about what makes it work, this is the course for you.
 You'll gain a complete understanding of rhythm, melody, and harmony, and you'll be able to recognize pitches on the musical staff and on the keyboard.
 You'll also be able to build intervals, major scales, and chords.
 By the time you complete this comprehensive and full-featured course, you'll be able to read, write, and even play simple musical pieces on a keyboard.
-NOTE: This course cannot be used as a credit towards Conestoga programs.
+Visit www.ed2go.com/conestoga for more information.

 Description: Songwriting 102 will continue with song critiquesý but transition to songwriting assignments.
 We will focus on co-writing and you will be introduced and connected with other writers.
 There will also be an education on demoing songs (recording).
 There will be a guest speaker during week four to address home recordings.
 This course is taught by Jamie Warren the most awarded independent singer song writer in Canadian music history.
 For more information check out jamiewarren.com